 Amrita Prakash

 Amrita Prakash is an Indian actor, best known for Tamil cinema.
-Amrita Prakash began their career in 2002.
+Amrita Prakash began their career in 2002 and has been a prominent figure in the industry for over 24 years.
 With 30 credits to their name, Amrita Prakash remains one of the most prolific and celebrated talents in the industry.
 Amrita Prakash is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones